openharmony/resourceschedule_device_usage_statistics/README.md

 ## Introduction<a name="section11660541593"></a>

-The **device usage statistics** is used to save and query application usage details, event log data and application grouping.
-The application records (usage history statistics and usage event records) cached by the component will be periodically refreshed to the database for persistent storage.
+The **device usage statistics** includes app usage, notification usage, system usage and other usage statistics.
+For example, application usage statistics is used to save and query application usage details, event log data and application grouping.The application records (usage history statistics and usage event records) cached by the component will be periodically refreshed to the database for persistent storage.

 ## Directory Structure<a name="section161941989596"></a>